alibaba/bifrostui/packages/bui-core/src/DesktopDateTimePicker/index.en-US.md

 };
 ```

-### Close Popover on Date Selection
+### Close the Popup Immediately After Selecting a Date

-Use `closeOnSelect` to control whether the popover closes immediately after date selection.
+Use `closeOnSelect` to decide whether to close immediately after selecting a date.

 ```tsx
 import { DesktopDateTimePicker, Stack } from '@bifrostui/react';